Gyunduz Mamedov

-Gyunduz Aidynovych Mamedov (Гюндуз Айдинович Мамедов; Gündüz Aydın oğlu Məmmədov; born 26 October 1974) is an Azerbaijani-born Ukrainian lawyer and an expert in international criminal law.
-He holds a PhD in Law and the honorary title of Merited Lawyer of Ukraine.
-From 2019 to 2022, he served as Deputy Prosecutor General of Ukraine, where he founded the War Crimes Department within the Prosecutor General’s Office to coordinate the investigation and prosecution of international crimes.
-Dr. Mamedov is a co-founder of the “Ukraine.
-5 AM” Coalition for documenting war crimes and serves in the Armed Forces of Ukraine.
+Gyunduz Aidynovych Mamedov (Гюндуз Айдинович Мамедов; Gündüz Aydın oğlu Məmmədov; born 26 October 1974) is an Azerbaijani-born Ukrainian lawyer and human rights activist who has served as Prosecutor of the Autonomous Republic of Crimea since 22 August 2016, and also served as Deputy Prosecutor General of Ukraine from 18 October 2019 to 21 July 2021.
+In his position as Prosecutor of the Autonomous Republic of Crimea, he is the counterpart to the office of Prosecutor General of the Republic of Crimea, the equivalent position in Russia's Republic of Crimea.
+Due to the Annexation of Crimea by the Russian Federation, Mamedov had no ability to exert power over Crimea.
+Mamedov has also investigated Russian forces in the Russo-Ukrainian War for war crimes.

 Early life and career

 Gündüz Aydın oğlu Məmmədov was born on 26 October 1974 in the city of Ganja, in what was then the Azerbaijan Soviet Socialist Republic of the Soviet Union.
 In 1996, he graduated from Odesa University, with a degree in law.
 In 2013, he graduated from the Odesa National University of Economics.

 Mamedov's career began in 1996.
 He worked as the Assistant Prosecutor in the Prosecutor's Office of the Prymorsky Raion of Odesa, later becoming the First Deputy Prosecutor of the Raion.
 From 2012 until 2013, he worked in the Prosecutor's Office of Kyiv Oblast.
 During 2013, he served as the Chief Scientific Officer of the Crime-Fighting Problems Research Department in the Scientific and Research Institute of the National Prosecution Academy of Ukraine.
 From December 2013 to July 2014, he also held the position of the Head of the Investigation Department of the Dnieper Environmental Prosecutor's Office.

 In July 2014, Mamedov was again appointed a Prosecutor in Odesa.
 From December 2015, Mamedov worked as the Deputy Prosecutor of Odesa Oblast.
 While working in Odesa, he was engaged in high-profile affairs; in particular, he actively fought against the distribution of narcotic substances in law enforcement agencies, to expose corruption schemes and gambling, and arrested a criminal group that carried out robberies, extortion and other actions for two years.